 We encounter lots of different people and pups.
-We play at the dog park fairly regularly.
+We play at the dog park every once in a while.
 We go on special outings or train or attend doggie daycare.
 What may trigger a flare up of his Addison's Disease is sometimes a mystery to us.
 We just watch for signs that our boy is feeling stressed and treat accordingly.

 What's it really like having a dog with atypical Addison's Disease?

 Matthew has not read Harry Potter, but when it comes to observing and monitoring our atypical Addison's dog, he's on board with Mad Eye Moody's philosophy of "Constant Vigilance!"
 And that's the stressful part for us.
 We're always on guard wondering what might trigger an Addison's flare.

 The biggest lesson we've learned is to give him an extra dose of Prednisone before any events that we think may make him anxious.
 When we're out for walks, we don't encounter too many unusual stressors, but if we ever did, Bernie would get an added dose.
 We've learned to be more proactive in trying to help his system produce the cortisol he needs.

 In terms of treating Bernie's atypical Addison's Disease, that's actually pretty manageable for now.
 Using the composition book to record all dog activity makes it simple to see all recent history.
 And when we are in doubt about how he's doing, we get him into our vet quickly.
 We like to err on the side of caution.